Presbyterianism and homosexuality: Denominations opposing homosexual activity

-In India, the Presbyterian Church of India is strongly against homosexuality.
+The Presbyterian Church of India is strongly against homosexuality.

 In Ireland, the Presbyterian Church in Ireland is opposed to LGBT rights and same-sex marriage.
 In June 2018, it voted that individuals in same-sex marriages cannot be full members of the church, and cannot have their children baptised.
 It has also sanctioned some liberal ministers and congregations.

 All 150 Presbyterian denominations in Korea including the two largest, Tonghap and Hapdong, denominations are vehemently against what they view as homosexual "sins".
+While denominations such as the Tonghap do not prevent homosexuals from becoming church members, some conservative denominations stipulate in their constitutions that pastors can order the expulsion of homosexual church members.

 The Presbyterian Church of Colombia prohibits same-sex marriage.

 In 2014, the General Assembly of the Presbyterian Church in Taiwan issued a statement declared homosexuality is against the Bible and homosexual orientation is not born with.

 OneByOne is a Presbyterian ex-gay organization whose mission is both to minister to the "sexually broken" and serve as a source to those trying to support them, with an emphasis on homosexuality.
 The idea for OneByOne started as a result of a conference held in November 1994 by a PC(USA) church and the Presbyterian Renewal Ministries entitled "The Path to Freedom: Exploring healing for the Homosexual."
 In January 1995 the Presbyterian Renewal Network held a meeting to discuss what could be done, at which time they created OneByOne.
 In July 2003, it joined with 10 other organization that serve people conflicted over unwanted homosexual attractions to form a coalition called Positive Alternatives to Homosexuality.